samply/blazectl/README.md

 blazectl is a command line tool to control your FHIR® server. blazectl also works with [Blaze][4].

-Currently, you can upload transaction bundles from a directory, download and count resources.
+Currently, you can do the following:

+* upload transaction bundles from a directory
+* download resources in NDJSON format
+* count all resources by type
+* evaluate a measure

 ## Installation